rgomide/react-native-web-lessons/03-navigation-between-screens/README.md

 ## Project description

 In this project we have the main screen called Home Screen which will have two buttons.
-Each button will change the navigation to different screen as shown in image bellow:
+Each button will change the navigation to different screen as shown in image below:

 ![](../assets/2022-09-16-10-50-15.png)